sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 The coach tests your site in two steps:

  * Executes JavaScript in your browser and check for performance, accessibility, best practice and collect general info about your page.
- * Analyze the [HAR file](http://www.softwareishard.com/blog/har-12-spec/) for your page together with relevant info from the DOM process.
+ * analyse the [HAR file](http://www.softwareishard.com/blog/har-12-spec/) for your page together with relevant info from the DOM process.

 You can run the different steps standalone but for the best result run them together.